 The UK conducted a multi-year (2017-2019) effort-limited research program to the south of the directed fishery area in Subarea 48.4 examining the linkages between D. mawsoni in Subarea 48.2 and the adjacent area of Subarea 48.4.
 The results provided evidence linking D. mawsoni with the Antarctic continental shelf and a potential spawning region in Subarea 48.2 (WG-FSA-2021/22).
-The movements of tagged fish indicated potential connections with the Lazarev Sea (Subarea 48.6) as well as the southern South Sandwich Islands (WG-FSA-2021/22).
+The movements of tagged fish indicated potential connections with the Lazarev Sea (Subarea 48.6) as well as the southern Islands in Subarea 48.4 (WG-FSA-2021/22).